SukhithaSunil/form-theme-switcher/README.md

 # Theme Switcher using React + Redux + Local storage

-Login page which will allow user to enter full name ,email and password, which demostarte the following.
+A login page which will allow user to enter full name,email and password, which demostarte the following.
 1. Dark/light theme switching feature
 2. Storing selected theme in local storage
 2. Form validations